 Spread a bit more cream cheese mixture over the top of the bananas, and finally, the top flour tortilla.

 Heat a non-stick fry pan on medium heat and spray with vegetable oil.
 Carefully lift the quesadilla into the hot pan and pan-fry on both sides until golden brown.

 Dust with powdered sugar or cinnamon sugar, and serve with a warm caramel sauce.
 Another quesadilla dessert can be made by using chocolate cake mix (omitting half of the water) and using that mixture (similar to the cream cheese mixture) with garnishments like sliced strawberries, chocolate chips or even brownie bites!

 They puff up a bit and are a lot of fun!

 Quesadillas are a versatile and fun way to explore many different cuisines.
 They’re also a great way to re-purpose some of the various ingredients in your fridge.

-Let me know how your New Age quesadillas came out or if you created a new recipe of your own.
+Let us know how your New Age quesadillas came out or if you created a new recipe of your own.